 Under Kazakhstan law, you must carry your passport, with appropriate registration, at all times.
 Identification checks by police are common.

-There is a policy of zero tolerance for drink driving in Kazakhstan (ie driving with a blood alcohol level greater than zero is an offence).
+Driving with a blood alcohol level greater than zero is an offence in Kazakhstan.

-It is illegal to take photographs of or near military and security establishments and border regions.
+It is illegal to take photographs of or near military and security establishments, some official buildings, airport facilities and border regions.

 Serious crimes, such as murder, may attract the death penalty.